The value of earthworms

-One of the most important ways in which earthworms benefit the soil, though, is their ability to digest just about every type of organic plant material.
-With the aid of a chemical in their stomach called drilodefensins, they can digest and break down even the most poisonous of plant leaves.
-Drilodefensins are thought to be unique to earthworms and counteract polyphenols, which is an antioxidant produced by plants that inhibits the enzyme activity that aids digestion in many other species of herbivore.
+One of the most important ways in which earthworms benefit the soil is their ability to digest just about every type of organic plant material.
+With the aid of a chemical in their stomach called drilodefensins they can digest and break down even the most poisonous of plant leaves.
+Drilodefensins is thought to be unique to earthworms and counteracts polyphenols, which is an antioxidant produced by plants that inhibits the enzyme activity that aids digestion in many other species of herbivore.

 There are approximately 2500 different species of earthworms, each of which lives at a specific soil level.
 Some remain within the top few centimetres, while others live at lower levels.
 This means that the soil is receiving nutrients and being worked at every layer.

 Earthworms in the soil

 The role of the earthworm can be categorised as follows:

 Biological: This is one of the worm’s most important functions, as they recycle large pieces of organic matter into micronutrient-rich humus.
 This humus is then pulled into the soil where it is either ingested by the earthworm or breaks down naturally.
 You may be interested to hear that an earthworm can process up to five times its weight in food per day.
 In other words, 1000 earthworms could munch their way through 1.5kg of waste per week.
 Imagine what that does for your compost heap!